gilbox/vizone/README.md

 Application-flow graphing.
 Still in early stages of development, but fully functional.

-Note that this project was currently called simflux-viz.
+Note that this project was previously called simflux-viz.
 However, it's name has changed to vizone and simflux-viz is a plugin for vizone.
 Some of this document still needs to be updated to reflect this change.